LouisKr/EasyNetworking/README.md

 With this you can implement Socket Networking really fast and easy to your project.

 These classes allow you to create a server that accepts as many clients as you wish.

+## Setup
+Just Include the Headers and cpp files and you are good to go.

 <br></br>
 ### EasyClient
 ```c++